Policies Across All 1PD-3PD Courses (updated 7/2/25):

 Computer and Other Technology Requirements (Device Readiness)

 ExamSoft® and other software or technology may be used for administration of exams (e.g., Respondus, Honorlock), and students are required to follow the procedures that are established for exam administration.
-Students must have a personal laptop to complete exams.
-Students must also complete mock exams prior to the actual exam to assure that all personal laptop features are compatible with technology used for administration of the exam.
+Mock exams are available in the summer orientation Canvas site year-round to assure that all personal laptop features are compatible with technology used for administration of the exams.

-1. Students must bring their laptop or tablet to class in order to participate in the quiz/iRAT/tRAT.
+- Students must bring their laptop to class in order to participate in the quiz/iRAT/tRAT.
 Paper copies of the quiz/iRAT are available on a limited basis for confirmed technology issues.

-2. Privacy filters must be in use during administration of the quiz/iRAT.
+- Privacy filters must be in use during administration of the quiz/iRAT.
 Students without a privacy filter for their device should notify the proctor PRIOR to the start of the quiz/iRAT, so that appropriate seating in the classroom can be arranged.
-Students who initiate the quiz/iRAT without a privacy filter and without prior notification to the proctor will receive a zero on the quiz/iRAT.
+Students who initiate the quiz/iRAT without a privacy filter and without prior notification to the proctor will receive a professionalism lapse and warning on the first occurrence.
+Subsequent occurrences will result in the student receiving a zero on the quiz/iRAT and a professionalism lapse.

-5. Students who arrive late for the quiz/iRAT will not be allowed extra time to complete the assessment.
-They must complete the quiz/iRAT in the time remaining.
+- Students who arrive late for the quiz/iRAT will not be allowed extra time to complete the assessment.
+They must complete the quiz/iRAT in the time remaining and are not eligible for paper copies (except in Skills Lab).

-8. Students may not leave the room during the quiz/iRAT or tRAT.
+- Students may not leave the room during the quiz/iRAT or tRAT or other in-class assessments.

-9. All students must remain quiet during the quizzes/iRATs and as other teams are completing the tRATs.
+- All students must remain quiet during the quizzes/iRATs.

-11. For tRATs, a team may appeal the answer to a question to the instructor after the active learning session within 24 hrs.
+- For tRATs/quizzes, questions may be appealed to the instructor after the active learning session but within 24 hrs.
 The appeal must be evidence-based and in writing.
-Such an appeal process is not applicable to quizzes, iRATs, and exams.

 Exam Policies